-Lichen simplex, sometimes called neurodermatitis, presents as a localised demarcated plaque, usually with scaling, excoriations and lichenification (increased skin markings and thickened skin) on the surface.
+Lichen simplex, sometimes called lichen simplex chronicus or neurodermatitis, presents as a localised demarcated plaque, usually with scaling, excoriations and lichenification (increased skin markings and thickened skin) on the surface.
 The lesion is particularly itchy.
-Common sites are the calf, elbow, shin, behind the neck, and genitalia (vulva or scrotum)[1, 2].
-Plaques are usually greater than 5 cm in diameter.
+Common sites are the calf, elbow, shin, behind the neck, and genitalia (vulva or scrotum).[1, 2] Plaques are usually greater than 5 cm in diameter.

 The condition has been estimated to occur in 12% of the population.
 The highest prevalence is mid-to-late adulthood, with a peak at 30-50 years.
 There is no race predilection, although people with dark skin tend to develop more marked pigmentary changes.
 The condition is aggravated by periods of inactivity (presumably because there are no distractions to the itching) and stress.
 One study found that people with lichen simplex chronicus had different personality profiles from those who did not.